confluentinc/cp-demo/docs/index.rst

    The first option is to manually complete all the steps in the following sections, which we recommend if you are new to |ccloud| and |cp|: :ref:`cp-demo-ccloud-stack`, :ref:`cp-demo-telemetry-reporter`, :ref:`cp-demo-replicator-to-ccloud`, and :ref:`cp-demo-metrics-api`.

-   The second option is to run a script :devx-cp-demo:`scripts/validate/validate_metrics_api.sh|scripts/validate/validate_metrics_api.sh` which automates those configuration steps.
+   The second option is to run :devx-cp-demo:`scripts/validate/validate_metrics_api.sh|scripts/validate/validate_metrics_api.sh` which automates those configuration steps.

    .. code-block:: text